sprapat/SCR_autodrive/refactor.md

 > commit

 TODO: create some caching mechanisms in Screenshot so we don't have to call OCR which is pretty slow.
+I'll use a dictionary to keep cache values and reset every time we capture a new screen shot.